 - Your loved ones include parents, parents-in-law, grandparents, grandparents-in-law, spouse and siblings.

 - If you are making cash top-ups to a spouse or sibling, you will only be eligible for the tax relief if the recipient's income in the previous year does not exceed $4,000 or if the recipient is handicapped^.
 In this instance, income would include income from bank interest, dividend and pension, investment income/rental income/directorship income.
 An example of a handicapped person is someone with visual-impairment, loss of hearing, loss of limb and dementia.

 - If you are making a cash top-up to the SA/RA of your employee on his behalf, you will be eligible for an equivalent amount of tax deductions for the cash top-ups made.
 While such a cash top-up will be included in your employee's taxable income, your employee will receive tax relief of up to $8,000 for cash top-ups made in each calendar year.
 The tax relief that your employee will receive also takes into consideration any cash top-ups that he has made to his own SA/RA and MA.

-- If you would like to make a CPF contribution to your employee’s MediSave Account as an employer, please do so under the Additional MediSave Contribution Scheme (AMCS) to be eligible for tax deductions on your contribution.
+- If you would like to make a CPF contribution to your employee’s MA as an employer, please do so under the Additional MediSave Contribution Scheme (AMCS) to be eligible for tax deduction on your contribution.
 AMCS contributions are tax-free for employees.

-*The changes related to cash top-ups to MediSave Account do not apply to MediSave contributions made in the capacity of a self-employed person (SEP).
-If you would like to make MediSave contributions in the capacity of a SEP, visit the Self-Employed Scheme page for more information on topping up your MediSave Account.
+*The changes related to cash top-ups to MA do not apply to MA contributions made in the capacity of a self-employed person (SEP).
+If you would like to make MA contributions in the capacity of a SEP, visit the Self-Employed Scheme page for more information on topping up your MA.

 ^This refers to people who are incapacitated because of physical or mental infirmity.